NVIDIA/deepops/docs/DEPLOYMENT.md

 mgmt01    Ready     master,node   2d        v1.11.0
 ```

-Place a hold on the `docker-ce` package so it doesn't get upgraded:
+5. Place a hold on the `docker-ce` package so it doesn't get upgraded:

 ```sh
 ansible dgx-servers -k -b -a "apt-mark hold docker-ce"
 ```

-Install the nvidia-container-runtime on the DGX:
+6. Install the nvidia-container-runtime on the DGX server:

 > Note the the nvidia-container-runtime is already installed on DGX with OS version 4.04 or later and this step can be ignored.